Q&A with UMA

 Our goal is to have 25 students per classroom, although sometimes classes are smaller and sometimes they are slightly larger.
 We believe these class sizes support our overall educational philosophy and core beliefs as well as facilitate close relationships between students, teachers, and peers.

-In addition, UMA’s commitment to experiential learning often takes students outside of the traditional classroom and school – everywhere from our own neighborhood and the Mississippi River to downtown Minneapolis and St. Paul.
+UMA has an enclosed grassy courtyard where students can participate in outdoor Wellness class activities as well as eat lunch when weather permits.
+In addition, UMA’s commitment to experiential learning often takes students outside of the traditional classroom and school – everywhere from our urban neighborhood to the Mississippi River and area parks.

 UMA enrolls students with a variety of learning styles and abilities.
 However, it is our similarities — including thriving in an experiential learning environment — that bind us together as a community.
 Through our unique approach of interactive and engaging learning, UMA meets each student where they are and challenges them to not only achieve success but push themselves past their own perceived limits.